-The directors who are also a member of the executive management are remunerated for the executive management mandate, but not for their director mandate.
+The directors who are also a member of the Executive Management are remunerated for the Executive Management mandate, but not for their director mandate.

 14.3.2.
-Remuneration and compensation in 2021
+Remuneration and compensation in 2023

-During 2021, the non-executive directors received the following compensation, based on the approved fees in 14.3.1.
+During 2023, the non-executive directors were entitled to the following compensation, based on the approved fees in 14.3.1.